dev-ptera/yellow-spyglass-client/README.md

 See address history & block hash information

 #### [Wallets](https://www.yellowspyglass.com/wallets)
-See banano distribution by account balance & the list of top banano holders
+See Banano distribution by account balance & the list of top Banano holders

 #### [Known Accounts](https://www.yellowspyglass.com/known-accounts)
 A list of exchanges, developer funds, and other known addresses